 "Reportage... is a form of vigilance."
 Judith Thurman

 Trained as an anthropologist reliant on the power of observation and words, I am learning to use photography for its potency and ability to range widely in its reach.
 Hopefully, this will allow me to meld ideas, evidence and emotion in my work.
 In turn, this may permit viewers to empathize with and, if possible, assist indigenous cultures who are fending-off modern-world threats.
 Cultures – that is, our kindred fellows – who are striving to retain age-old manners, languages and time-honored traditions in the face of rapid societal disruption and erosion; upheaval wrought by the usual suspects: technology, politics, environmental and nutritional decline and, alas, ill-managed tourism that actually degrades the places we seek to sustain.

 Main elements contributing to my work

-- Skepticism of much of the 'received wisdom' we tend to take for granted
+- Skepticism of the 'received wisdom' we tend to take at face-value

 - A smile and a flair for languages